UnitedHealth ups expectations for the year after strong Q3

 In July, the health care giant had hiked its forecast for 2022 earnings to between $21.40 and $21.90 per share.
 That represented an increase of 20 cents per share on both ends of the range from its previous outlook.

-Shares of Minnetonka, Minnesota-based UnitedHealth Group Inc. started climbing early Friday morning.
+Shares of Minnetonka, Minnesota-based UnitedHealth Group Inc. climbed nearly $5 to $514.73 in early Friday trading.

+The stock has spent much of this year trading near $500 or above it.
+The stock price has essentially doubled since early 2020, after the COVID-19 pandemic hit.